 Students who participated in the last three years found it easy to include a section of the SWW in their schedules.
 Those students who did not participate due to concerns about time later reported that they did have extra time and wished they had taken the course.
 Sections are offered at various times throughout the week to accommodate most student and faculty schedules.

 How are students selected?
 Academic Programs and Advising invites some students to participate, and first-year students may express their own interest during the registration process.

 How are students registered for the workshop?
 First-year students sign up for the SWW during their regular enrollment process over the summer.
 Based on the information that Academic Programs receives regarding students’ writing preparation, some individuals receive additional invitations to consider joining the course.
 Finally, students’ academic advisors recommend students for the class.
 Participation is voluntary but, once registered, a student cannot drop or withdraw without the approval of Academic Programs.

 Who designed the SWW curriculum?
 The curriculum of the SWW has been a collaborative work in progress.
 In 2011 Professors Erik Larson (Sociology) and Serie Center Director Adrienne Christiansen designed the original curriculum with input from Professors Karl Wirth (Geology) and Chris Wells (Environmental Studies).
 Since then, the syllabus has undergone changes based on feedback from the students and the instructors of the course.
-The most recent, Fall 2015, iteration of the course plan was designed by Professor Bridgetta Abel in coordination with the Writing Director, Zornitsa Keremidchieva.
+The most recent, Fall 2015, iteration of the course plan was designed by Professors Brigetta Abel and Zornitsa Keremidchieva, the current and former Directors of Writing.